liferay/liferay-docs/discover/reference/articles/04-form-fields.markdown

 accommodate longer responses, choose the multi-line setting when configuring the text field
 [as in this example](/discover/portal/-/knowledge_base/7-1/creating-and-managing-forms#building-a-form).
-Place limits on the text users can enter (numbers from 1-10, or email addresses, for example) by using the Text field's validation options (as in [this example](/discover/portal/-/knowledge_base/7-0/creating-advanced-forms#validating-text-fields)).
+Place limits on the text Users can enter (numbers from 1-10, or email addresses, for example) by using the Text field's validation options (as in [this example](/discover/portal/-/knowledge_base/7-1/validating-text-and-numeric-fields)).

 ![Figure 3: A multiline text form.](../images/forms-multiline.png)